SwiftUI offers several mechanisms to pass data between views.

 Value types, and especially structures, are the most common abstractions you use in Swift.
 Since the release of the Swift language, Apple has emphasized value types over references.

-The SwiftUI framework also uses value types for its views and many other mechanisms.
-So, that’s where we need to start exploring SwiftUI’s data flow.
+The SwiftUI framework also uses value types for its views.
+So, that’s where we will start exploring SwiftUI’s data flow.

 struct Contact {